What Does the Corporate Transparency Act Mean for Businesses and Incorporators?

 Under current law, an entity, such as a corporation or limited liability company, can be created and operated without disclosing the identity of the person(s) who actual controls the entity and financially benefits from its activities.
 This allows criminals to hide behind these so-called anonymous shell companies to conduct their criminal activities.
 This is especially true of companies that serve no business purpose other than to launder or hide money from illegal activities.

-The CTA requires disclosing the “beneficial owners” to the Financial Crime Enforcement Network (FinCEN) at the time a company is formed and in annual filings.
-Companies also will be required to disclose beneficial ownership and changes in beneficial owners in annual filings.
+The CTA requires disclosing the “beneficial owners” to the Financial Crime Enforcement Network (FinCEN) at the time a company is formed.
+Companies also will be required to report to FinCEN any change in beneficial ownership information.
 This will allow FinCEN to create a data base for law enforcement purposes.